Ronny Someck: Published works

 Translations of his poems have appeared in anthologies and poetry journals in 41 languages.

 Awards and recognition

 He is the recipient of the Prime Minister's Award, Yehuda Amichai Award for Hebrew poetry, The "Wine poem award" in Struga Poetry Evenings, Macedonia, 2005 and Hans Berghhuis prize for poetry 2006 at the Maastricht International Poetry Nights, the Netherlands.

 In 2012 he was awarded the Cross of The Order of The Knights for a Distinguished Service of Poland.

 In 2013 he was awarded the knight of the Order of Arts and Letters of France.

 In 2016 he was awarded the exemplary man of the "Lions International".

 In 2017 he received a college prestige of the Arab Academic College for Education in Israel in Haifa.

+In 2025 he received the degree of Doctor of Philosophy Honoris Causa from Haifa university.